wellcometrust/reach/policytool/refparse/algo_evaluation/evaluation.md

 - Using the model found in `MODEL_FILE_PREFIX` given by the parameter `MODEL_FILE_NAME` we use the `structure_reference` function from `policytool/refparse/utils/parse.pdf` to predict all the reference categories for each of the evaluation references texts.
 - We calculate the Levenshtein distances for each reference category, and find the proportion of these categories which are predicted exactly (thus if there are 7 reference catgories for 205 references then we have (7x205) 1435 data points to compare) - the 'Strict accuracy'.
 - We also return the proportion which are quite similarly predicted (using the parameter `LEVENSHTEIN_DIST_PARSE_THRESHOLD`) - the 'Lenient accuracy', and break down the results by category.
+- Our overall evaluation score is one minus the mean normalised Levenshtein distance, and hence the closer this score is to one the more similar our predicted components are to the actual components, and closer to zero the least similar it is.

 ## Match Evaluation